mantil-io/go-lambda-examples/pt2/README.md

 ## Running example

 Let's get something working.
-Than we will explore Go handler code and Terrafrom configuration.
+Then we will explore Go code and Terrafrom configuration.

-From the folder where this readme file is located step into handler folder.
-It contains simple Go Lambda function prepared for HTTP API Gateway integration. *build.sh* will prepare Lambda function deployment package.
-It is expalined in the first part.
+From the folder where this readme file is located step into the *handler* folder.
+It contains a simple Go Lambda function prepared for HTTP API Gateway integration. *build.sh* will create a Lambda function deployment package.
+It is explained in the first part.

 ``` sh
 cd handler
 ../../scripts/build.sh
 ```

-After this we will have *function.zip* in the *handler* folder.
+After this, we will have *function.zip* in the *handler* folder.

 For the Terraform I suggest that you set global [plugin-cache](https://www.terraform.io/cli/config/config-file#provider-plugin-cache) folder.
 That will save you time and disk space if you are working with different Terraform projects.
 With this configuration you will reuse plugins between projects:
 ``` sh